gvorbeck/container-pricing/README.md

 `permalink` and `slug` work exactly as described above in the CPGS Homepage markdown file.

 The `weight` parameter is part of the infrastructure that populates the CPGS navigation/hamburger menu.
-Solution Homepages should always have a `weight` value of `00`.
+Solution Landing Pages should always have a `weight` value of `00`.
 Any other value will break the CPGS navigation menu.

 #### Parent-page Content
-The last parameters on Solution Homepages are `thumbnail` and `excerpt`.
+The last parameters on Solution Landing Pages are `thumbnail` and `excerpt`.
 These are only output on the CPGS Homepage and control what is seen in the __Dive into a solution__ section.

 <a name="yaml-step-pages"></a>
 ### Solution Step Pages' YAML Setup